Silver418/GridLayoutPlanner/README.txt

 Created tabs for the control panel.
 THe active tab controls which edit mode is active & what controls are available.
 Current tabs are Grid, Terrain, and Furniture.
 Number keys serve as hotkeys for activating tabs.

+v0.17
+Added click-and-drag behavior to paint & erase tools for terrain editing.
+New tools include both freehand and straight-line.